Guardians of the Oglala Nation: After Wounded Knee

 A reconciliation between Federal law enforcement and opposition leaders was reached in 1973.
 But fighting between GOONs and AIM militants on the reservation continued after Wounded Knee.
 AIM claimed that during the next three years, more than sixty persons died violently on the reservation.
 This number has been contested by Tim Giago, editor and publisher at the time of Indian Country Today.
 GOONs were accused of assault, murder, and arson.
 GOON activities during the 1974 tribal election led the United States Civil Rights Commission to report "a climate of fear and tension".
 Wilson stayed in office and in 1974 was re-elected amid charges of intimidation, voter fraud, and other abuses.
 The rate of violence climbed on the reservation as conflict opened between political factions in the following three years; residents accused Wilson's private militia, Guardians of the Oglala Nation (GOONs), of much of it.
 More than 60 opponents of the tribal government allegedly died violently during those years, including Pedro Bissonette, director of the Oglala Sioux Civil Rights Organization (OSCRO).
 In 2000, the FBI released a report regarding these alleged unsolved violent deaths during this time on Pine Ridge Reservation and accounted for most of the deaths, and disputed the claims of unsolved and political murders.
 The report stated that only 4 deaths were unsolved and that some deaths were not murders.

 Al Trimble was elected and succeeded Wilson as tribal president in 1976.
 He had listed disbanding the GOONs as the first order of business.
 Upon taking office he cut off all funding for the GOONs, and the militia faded away shortly afterward.

 References in popular culture

 GOONs are portrayed in the 1992 film Thunderheart, which was partially based on historic events.

+The GOONs were briefly covered in the documentary A Good Day to Die and the biopic Lakota Woman: Siege at Wounded Knee.